Techtonique/nnetsauce/README.md

 - Creating a great documentation on [readthedocs.org](https://readthedocs.org/)
 - Combine `Custom` objects with your fertile imagination (and provide with tests in directory - provide links)
-- blah blah 1
+- Better manage the dates for MTS objects
-- blah blah 2
+- Dealing with additional deterministic regressors (DO IT)

 ## Dependencies